wintercms/docs/database/relations.md

 select * from authors where id in (1, 2, 3, 4, 5, ...)
 ```

+> **NOTE:** If you are selecting specific columns in your query and want to load relationships as well, you need to make sure that the columns that contain the keying data (i.e. `id`, `foreign_key`, etc) are included in your select statement.
+Otherwise, Winter cannot connect the relations.

 ### Eager loading multiple relationships

 Sometimes you may need to eager load several different relationships in a single operation.
 To do so, just pass additional arguments to the `with` method: